software-architecture-guild/katas-2025/README.md

 Based on our targeted architectural characteristics, the **Microkernel architecture** was chosen:

 - **Cost**: The Microkernel architecture enables modular AI components, reducing overall system complexity and minimizing operational costs.
-- **Evolvability**: The plug-in architecture supports easy integration of new AI models or the replacement of existing ones as AI technologies evolve.
+- **Evolvability**: The plug-in architecture supports easily integrating new AI models or replacing existing ones as AI technologies evolve.
 - **Simplicity**: The Microkernel approach maintains a clear separation between the core system and AI extensions, ensuring that complexity remains manageable.

-By adopting a **Microkernel architecture**, we ensure that the AI Assistant remains adaptable, scalable, and maintainable, aligning with long-term business and technical goals while minimizing risks associated with AI deployment.
+Adopting a **Microkernel architecture** ensures that the AI Assistant remains adaptable, scalable, and maintainable, aligning with long-term business and technical goals while minimizing risks associated with AI deployment.

 ## High-Level Architecture

-As stated in ADRs, in order to enable AI implementation within the system we need to add several new processes and functionalities to the system:
+As stated in ADRs, to enable AI implementation within the system, we need to add several new processes and functionalities to the system:

 - **Detect Grade Anomalies:** Identifies inconsistencies in grading by comparing new grades against historical data to detect deviations that require expert review.